tlyakhov/gofoom/README.md

 - [/archetypes](/archetypes/) - these are preset or template combinations of components to build up more complex entities.
 - [/concepts](/concepts/) - general types, interfaces, and functions.
-  Math, containers, etc...
+Math, etc...
 - [/constants](/constants/) - self-explanatory.
 Currently a mix of game and engine constants.
 - [/controllers](/controllers/) - the "systems" in the ECS architecture.